uspki/policies/certificate-policy.md

 4. The public accessibility of the data availability, and
 5. The relative difficulty in falsifying or altering the data.

-Databases maintained by the CA or affiliated government agencies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under this Section 3.2.
+Databases maintained by the CA or affiliated government agencies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under Section 3.2 and sub-sections.

 #### 3.2.2.8 CAA Records
 When processing CAA records, CAs shall process the issue, issuewild, and iodef property tags as specified in RFC 6844, although they are not required to act on the contents of the iodef property tag.
 Additional property tags may be supported, but shall not conflict with or supersede the mandatory property tags set out in this policy.
 CAs shall respect the critical flag and not issue a certificate if they encounter an unrecognized property with this flag set.